AlirezaRoshan/Soil-Amplification-and-Site-Response-Analysis/README.md

 *Evaluate the transfer function and plot the amplification function for surface/rock.
 Assume the bedrock is perfectly rigid, constant viscosity ratio (η) for cases η/ηcr = 0 and 0.03.

-Please reach out to Alireza.Roshan@mst.edu if you have any questions.